krz/krz.github.io/_posts/2016-02-11-stan_gamma.md

 ---
 layout: post
-comments: true
 title: Fitting a Gamma GLM in Stan
 categories: r
 ---

-# Fitting a Gamma GLM in Stan

 I've been playing around with the [Stan](http://mc-stan.org) probabilistic programming language for full Bayesian statistical inference lately.
 Stan has nice R interface in the `rstan` package.
 This will be the start of a small serious where we fit some simple models using Stan.

+# Fitting a Gamma GLM in Stan

 We start with a Gamma GLM.